dietmarja/LLM-Elements/README.md

 ### Training_Loop_02.ipynb
 The training loop set up in Training_Loop_01.ipynb fine-tunes a pretrained model on a new (and very simple!) dataset.
+We will now extend this example by inclduing a validation set to monitor overfitting and generalization.

 ### Diagram for Training_Loop_02.ipynb